Climb Mount Assiniboine – The Matterhorn of the Canadian Rockies

 Our guides are certified by the Association of Canadian Mountain Guide.
 We operate within the ‘terrain guidelines’ of the ACMG.
 The lead guide will be an internationally qualified (UIAGM/ACMG) mountain guide.
 Other guides (if required for more climbers) will be at least qualified assistant guides (ACMG).
 It is vastly preferable to have a one-on-one guide ratio.

-Accommodation & Food
+Accommodation and Food

-Getting to Canmore & Mount Assiniboine
+Getting to Canmore and Mount Assiniboine

-Once at Assiniboine Meadows it is a further 4 hours hike and scramble to reach the Hind Hut, our base for the summit climb.
+Once at Assiniboine Meadows, it is a further 4 hours hike and scramble to reach the Hind Hut, our base for the summit climb.

 What if Assiniboine is out of condition?

 Mount Assiniboine is very weather prone and may be completely out of condition at any time in the summer for days or weeks at a time.
 When this happens it is possible to climb on other peaks in the Rockies that remain in condition (lower rock peaks or snow and ice routes) so we cannot guarantee a summit attempt of Mt.
 Assiniboine.
 In the event of Mt.
-Assiniboine being clearly out of condition we will organize an alternate climbing program for you and will use the helicopter fees included in the package to defray any new expenses with the balance being refunded to you.
-Once the trip and guide are confirmed, unfortunately we cannot provide a refund if Mt Assiniboine is unclimbable but we will develop another excellent alternative given our vast experience in the Canadian Rockies.
+Assiniboine being clearly out of condition, we will organize an alternate climbing program for you and will use the helicopter fees included in the package to defray any new expenses with the balance being refunded to you.
+Once the trip and guide are confirmed, unfortunately, we cannot provide a refund if Mt Assiniboine is unclimbable but we will develop another excellent alternative given our vast experience in the Canadian Rockies.

 Clothing and Gear Lists